In order to understand what hypertension is, you need to know a little about the cardiovascular system.

 Blood-vessels (containing fluid, blood).

-The heart is a muscular organ pumping the blood to all parts of the human body by the process of contraction.
-Pure (oxygenated) blood is carried by the arteries (referred to as dhamani in Ayurveda) and impure (deoxygenated blood) by the veins (referred to as sira in Ayurveda).
+The heart is a muscular organ pumping blood to all parts of the human body by the process of contraction.
+Pure (oxygenated) blood is carried by the arteries (referred to as Dhamani in Ayurveda) and impure (deoxygenated blood) by the veins (referred to as Sira in Ayurveda).

 Blood pressure is defined as the lateral pressure exerted by the blood flow on the elastic wall of the arteries.
-Upper value of the blood pressure is known as systolic blood pressure.
-Lower value of the blood pressure is known as diastolic blood pressure.
+The upper value of blood pressure is known as systolic blood pressure.
+Lower value of blood pressure is known as diastolic blood pressure.
 In Ayurveda, hypertension is known as Uccharakatchapa.

-Systolic BP greater than or equal to140 mmHg and/or diastolic BP greater than or equal to 90 mmHg is the currently accepted dividing line based on epidemiological and intervention studies
+Systolic BP greater than or equal to140 mmHg and/or diastolic BP greater than or equal to 90 mmHg is the currently accepted measure for normal blood pressure.

-As per experts’ opinion, the death rate is expected to double by 2020.
-This increase is much more than 77% for China, 106% for other Asian countries and 15% for economically developed countries.
+As per expert opinions, this death rate is expected to have doubled by 2020.
+The increase is much more than 77% for China, 106% for other Asian countries and 15% for economically developed countries.
 Hypertension is the major culprit responsible for stroke deaths (57%) and coronary artery disease (24%) deaths in India.